 This year, I have watched a number of various fantastic works which will definitely be included in my upcoming annual list, and the one about which I particularly want to talk to you is Michael Apted’s new documentary film “63 Up”, the latest entry of the Up Series which happened to be broadcast on a South Korea education TV channel during October 28-30th.
 In a poignant scene in Steve James’ documentary film “Life Itself” (2014), which is based on your memoir of the same name, you enthusiastically watched and then reviewed “56 Up” (2012) even though your life was approaching to its inevitable end, and I am sure that you would be eager to see how the human subjects of this great documentary series have lived during last 7 years.

 As you know pretty well, everything began from a simple documentary project commissioned by the British Television company Granada Television, which is called ITV Granada at present.
 In “Seven Up!”
 (1964), 14 children from various socio-economic backgrounds were selected and then interviewed for examining their hopes and dreams, and the following seven documentary films, “7 Plus Seven” (1970), “21 Up” (1977), “28 Up” (1984), “35 Up” (1991), “42 Up” (1998), “49 Up” (2005), and “56 Up”, observed their respective lives step by step.
 As reflected by the recurring quote by Aristotle (“Give me a child until he is 7 and I will show you the man.”), these documentaries attempted to explore whether these kids’ different social environments could predetermine their future lives, and the results have been quite fascinating even though there is no clear answer to the question.
-While some of these kids became exactly what they would be expected to be from the very beginning, others became quite different who they were once as going through some unexpected changes, and all of their lives are interesting to observe.
+While some of these kids became exactly what they were expected to be from the very beginning, others became quite different from who they were once as going through some unexpected changes, and all of their lives are interesting to observe.

 One of the more prominent members in the group is Tony, who was quite an ebullient working-class kid at the age of 7.
 He aspired to be a jockey, and it looked like he was really going to fulfill his dream at the age of 14 and 21, but then, after realizing that he was not that good enough to pursue the career of a professional jockey, he moved onto what would become his lifelong occupation: driving taxi.
 He subsequently became a family man, and “49 Up” and “56 Up” showed us how he has been fine and happy with his wife and other family members despite several setbacks including the one involved with a failed business plan in Spain.